pve-loong64-port/proxmox-backup/docs/managing-remotes.rst

 after the sync job finishes.
 This option is only available for sync jobs triggered by mounting (``run-on-mount``), enabling fully automated external drive workflows.

+Setting the ``worker-threads`` option to a value greater than ``1`` (up to ``32``, default ``1``) synchronizes multiple backup groups in parallel.
+This can significantly improve throughput on high-latency connections, where a single HTTP/2 connection to the source is otherwise bottlenecked by head-of-line blocking.
+Log output from concurrent groups is prefixed with the group and buffered briefly to keep related lines together.
+Note that the memory and connection count on both endpoints grow roughly linearly with the number of workers, so higher values are not always better.

 Namespace Support
 ^^^^^^^^^^^^^^^^^